Huang Huang-hsiung

 Huang Huang-hsiung (黃煌雄; born 15 September 1944) is a Taiwanese politician.

-Early career
+Education

-Huang earned bachelor's and master's degrees in political science from National Taiwan University.
+Huang graduated from National Taiwan University with a bachelor's degree in political science in 1967 and a master's degree in political science in 1971.
+From 1996 to 1998, he was a visiting scholar at Harvard University in the United States.
 He later worked as a lawyer.

 Political career

 Huang was first elected to the first Legislative Yuan in 1980, only to lose reelection in 1983.
 He won in the next election cycle, 1986, and served until 1990.
 Huang then ran in the National Assembly elections of December 1991, and sat in the assembly until 1993 when he returned to the Legislative Yuan.
 He left the Legislative Yuan in 1996 after losing reelection and was appointed to the Control Yuan by President Lee Teng-hui in 1999.
 In his first Control Yuan stint, Huang began investigating the assets of the Kuomintang.
 The inquiry lasted fourteen years, by which time Huang had been nominated for a second term on the Control Yuan by Ma Ying-jeou.
 Huang did not receive a third nomination, and stepped down from the Control Yuan in July 2014.